Shanghai Grass Court Championships: History

 The Shanghai Lawn Tennis Championships were first held circa 1910 and were organised by the Shanghai Lawn Tennis Association.
 The very earliest editions of the tournament did not feature open events for women.
 The championships tended to attract foreign players living in Shanghai mainly from Canada, France, Great Britain and Portugal.
 It also attracted Chinese players from other cities in Eastern China.
-The championships continued to be held until 1948 when it was abolished due to the on going Chinese Civil War.
+The championships continued to be held until 1948 when it was abolished due to the ongoing Chinese Civil War.